LLNL/ExaConstit/README.md

 * Code ported over to the GPU
 * Commonly used post-processing tools either through Python or C++ code

+# CONTRIBUTING

+ExaConstit is distributed under the terms of the BSD-3-Clause license.
+All new contributions must be made under this license.

 # LICENSE

 License is under the BSD-3-Clause license.
 See [LICENSE](LICENSE) file for details.
 And see also the [NOTICE](NOTICE) file.